FACULTY AT THE CENTER

 Andrew Prahl asks the question: just how much do we trust computers?
 Specifically, how do we react when a computer gives us advice as opposed to a human?
 Andrew’s research primarily applies this research question to operational decision-making and human-computer relationships in organizations.
 His projects, with his advisor Lyn Van Swol, includes advice scenarios in sales forecasting, hospital operations, and automated workplaces.

 Irene Sarmiento received her bachelor’s with honors from the University of California, Santa Barbara (UCSB) in June 2014.
 While at UCSB, she completed a psychology honors thesis entitled ‘The Effects of Positive Emotions in Relation to Adaptive Coping Styles and Stressors.’
-Her research interests are in interpersonal communication, specifically computer-mediated communication and romantic relationships.
+Her research interests are in interpersonal communication.

 Maura Snyder‘s interest in children’s media peaked while receiving her B.S. in psychological science in the hometown of Mr. Fred Rogers.
 During her time working in the Fred Rogers Center for Early Learning and Children’s Media at Saint Vincent College, she started to explore and question the children’s media world.
 She is particularly interested in how media can help children answer life’s hardest questions while teaching compassion, empathy, and acceptance.
 This has led her to UW – Madison’s PhD program in Communication Arts to study under the mentorship and expertise of Marie-Louise Mares.